Planning Poker and Scrum Poker, A Guide For Leaders

 Agile teams from around the world use the planning poker technique to estimate their product backlogs.
 Usually, the planning poker uses story points to estimate the complexity of a story and brings together multiple expert opinions for the estimation.

-Agile Software Development has been an efficient way to develop digital products during the last few years, but we think it’s not enough for your company to become a great Digital Product Company.
-The ADAPT Methodology® is an unique Digital Product Development framework to guarantee the success of Leaders in the Digital Era!
+Agile Software Development has been an efficient way to develop digital products during the last few years, and it’s a mandatory pillar of your Digital Transformation in order for your company to become a great Digital Product Company.
+The ADAPT Methodology® is an unique Digital Transformation framework to guarantee the success of Leaders in the Digital Era!

 Society changed and leaders need support in the way how they lead and design their digital product organizations, that is the reason why the ADAPT Methodology® was created, but now let’s get a deep dive into Planning Poker and Scrum Poker.